BSV

 We did a quick straw poll on Twitter to ask the BSV industry what they considered the biggest Bitcoin story in 2021.
 The results were:

 Like it or not, Craig Wright’s legal battles in and out of court are significant to the Bitcoin story.
 Perhaps the issue had more prominence thanks to his recent jury victory in the long-running Kleiman v Wright trial.
-But BSV’s legitimacy as “the real and original Bitcoin protocol” rests heavily on Dr. Wright’s claims to be Satoshi Nakamoto and the extent to which the public outside of BSV accepts it.
+But BSV’s legitimacy as “the real and original Bitcoin protocol” rests with the public outside of BSV accepting it.

 Should the mainstream media not accept Dr. Wright’s story, it becomes far easier for social media trolls and policy influencers to dismiss any BSV project, no matter how well it works, as something to disregard.
 These opinions have power over decision-makers who know little about Bitcoin, blockchain, or its historic issues.
 Media reports from the Cøbra decision and then the Kleiman trial in late 2021 showed the public is definitely prepared to accept the idea that Dr. Wright created Bitcoin.
 More importantly, his enemies are having difficulty proving him wrong, even when afforded the full opportunity to expose new evidence in front of a judge and jury.